vinithyedidi/RayTracer/README.md

 # Raytracing Game Engine

+(See "Images" to check out what I managed to render)

 This project was quite the learning experience — I went from no C++ experience to making a full raytracing engine in OpenGL.